khulnasoft/tracker/docs/docs/advanced/data-sources/custom.md

     you consider all the problems that emerge from using it:

-    1. **Can't use different go versions** (need to compile the go plugin with the exact same version that was used to build Tracee).
+    1. **Can't use different go versions** (need to compile the go plugin with the exact same version that was used to build Tracker).

-    2. Both Tracee and your golang plugin data source must be built with the **exact same GOPATH** or you will get a "plugin was built with a different version of package XXX" error.
+    2. Both Tracker and your golang plugin data source must be built with the **exact same GOPATH** or you will get a "plugin was built with a different version of package XXX" error.

-    3. Any **dependency** you have in your plugin should be of the **same version** with the dependencies of Tracee.
+    3. Any **dependency** you have in your plugin should be of the **same version** with the dependencies of Tracker.

     4. Compiling tracee statically is sometimes useful to have a **complete portable eBPF tracing/detection solution**.
 One good example when